coffeecoding/DiscryptorMobile/README.md

 ## License statement

 No license is currently granted for the source code of this project.
 This may or may not change in the future.

+## Contribute

+Please join our official [Discord Channel](https://discord.gg/8PgCfKC6G5) so that we can chat about working together to help this project thrive.